Does sweet potato help with low libido during perimenopause?

 Vitamin B6 and dopamine synthesis

 Dopamine is the neurotransmitter most closely associated with motivation, reward, and desire.
 B6 is a required cofactor in the synthesis of dopamine from its precursor L-DOPA.
 When B6 is low, dopamine production is less efficient, and with it the motivational drive that underpins libido.
 Sweet potato provides around 29% of the daily value for B6 per medium potato.
-Mahdavi et al. (2019) demonstrated that B6 supplementation had meaningful effects on mood-related neurochemistry, and the same pathway applies to desire and reward signalling.
+Mahdavi et al. (2019) demonstrated that B6 supplementation had meaningful effects on mood-related neurochemistry, and the same pathway applies to desire and reward signaling.
+The research connecting dietary B6 specifically to libido in perimenopausal women is limited, but the neurochemical mechanism is well established.

 Vitamin A and vaginal epithelial health

 Vitamin A, delivered through beta-carotene in sweet potato, is essential for the maintenance of mucosal and epithelial tissues throughout the body.
 This includes the vaginal epithelium.
-As oestrogen declines, the vaginal lining thins and dries, which is a common and significant contributor to reduced interest in sex because discomfort functions as a biological deterrent.
-While vitamin A does not replace oestrogen, it supports the cellular maintenance of mucosal surfaces.
-Adequate vitamin A status helps maintain epithelial cell turnover in the tissues that depend on it.
+As estrogen declines, the vaginal lining thins and dries, which is a common and significant contributor to reduced interest in sex because discomfort functions as a biological deterrent.
+While vitamin A does not replace estrogen, it supports the cellular maintenance of mucosal surfaces.
+Adequate vitamin A status helps maintain epithelial cell turnover in the tissues that depend on it, and getting it from a whole food source like sweet potato carries no risk of overdose, unlike preformed vitamin A supplements.

 Potassium and circulatory support